RDjarbeng/countdown/readme.md

 * Add repeating countdowns, Eg: birthdays
 * Make use of notifications api to provide alert/notifications when countdown is complete
 * Provide a custom sort of countdowns by due time or date modified
-* Add edit functionality to created countdowns
+* Add countdown without reloading
-* Add animated countdown to day of year page
+* style changes on countdown list

 todo v3:
 * authentication (firebase)
 * Shareable links
 * "on this day" feature
-* "How long since this day" feature
+* "How long since this day/ memorable days" feature